Create a visual guide to different scenarios, collaboratively and creatively.

-When should you use a storyboard template?
+When should you use the Storyboarding template?

-You can use the storyboard template anytime you’d like to really put yourself in a customer or user’s position and understand how they think, feel, and act.
+You can use the Storyboarding template anytime you’d like to really put yourself in a customer or user’s position and understand how they think, feel, and act.
 This tactic can be especially useful when you know there’s a problem or inefficiency with an existing process.
 You can storyboard how things are now and how you’d like them to be in the future.
 You might also want to storyboard before you launch a new product, feature, or service in order to anticipate what is likely to happen.

-How do you use the storyboard template?
+How do you use the Storyboarding template?

-Start with our pre-made storyboard maker, making any changes you’d like to suit your particular needs.
+Start with our pre-made template, making any changes you’d like to suit your particular needs.
 Invite team members to join your board and collaborate.
 Use the @mention or video chat if you need to get input from others.
 You can upload other file types such as documents, photos, videos, and PDFs to store all the relevant information in one place.

 Easy to use

-Save time by using our pre-made storyboard template instead of creating your own from scratch.
+Save time by using our pre-made Storyboard template instead of creating your own from scratch.
 Get started by signing up for free to update it with your own information.

-Invite your team members to collaborate on your new storyboard template.
+Invite your team members to collaborate on your new Storyboard template.
 Miro enables you to engage co-located and remote teams on a virtual whiteboard, without constraints.

-Need to share your online storyboard template with others?
+Need to share your online Storyboard template with others?
 Miro has multiple exporting options, like saving to PDF.